mozilla/addon-sdk/packages/addon-kit/docs/tabs.md

 <api name="title">
 @property {string}
 The title of the page currently loaded in the tab.
-This property can be set to change tab title.
+This property can be set to change the tab title.
 </api>

 <api name="location">